J2L-i/Whack-A-Mole-Embedded-System/README.md

     cmake -S . -B build
     cmake --build build --config Release
     ```
+    Add the .tff file, background and mole .png files to the build/bin folder

-    Go to the build folder and run the binary file
+    Go to the build/bin folder and run the binary file
 1. Enjoy!